leenabhandari/DFA-to-C-code-conversion/README.md

 The format of the tuple is:
 ### {[input symbols],[states],(initial state),[final states],[(initial_state,input_character,next_state)]}

-Note: I have reduced the number of lines to 3 lines of effective code by using fold operations.
+Note: I have reduced the number of lines to 3 lines of effective code by using fold operations and the program also converts data to code.

 ### Example
 Consider a problem statement which recognizes all strings ending with '.c'